Delicious homemade pistachio butter (pistachio paste) made with just one ingredient - pistachios!

 Ingredients

-Pistachios - As I said, there's only one ingredient, the pistachios really are the star of the show!
-See my section below on what kind of pistachios to use for more information on how to choose the best nuts for your butter.
+Pistachios - Real pistachio paste only has one ingredient - pistachios!
+They are the star of the show.
+See my section below on what kind of pistachios to use.

 Troubleshooting

 My pistachios are too thick and won't blend into a paste - This could be that your food processor or blender isn't powerful enough, or it could be that the pistachios weren't roasted long enough to release their natural oils.
-Try adding 1 or 2 tablespoons of oil (vegetable oil, canola oil or coconut oil work best - olive oil adds too much of a flavor) and blend for a little bit longer.
+Try adding 1 or 2 tablespoons of oil (vegetable oil, canola oil, or coconut oil work best) and blend for a little bit longer.

 My pistachios keep getting stuck - Some food processors may need you to scrape down the sides of the bowl more than others.
 Use a rubber spatula to scrape down the sides every time it gets stuck.
 Do not try to move the mixture with your hands as the blades are very sharp!